oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     to be a sequence of values which will be used to identify the database shard to connect to.
 The key values can be strings, numbers, bytes or dates.

+    The stmtcachesize parameter, if specified, is expected to be an integer which specifies the initial value of :data:`~Connection.stmtcachesize`.

+    .. versionchanged:: 8.2

+        The parameter `stmtcachesize` was added.

 .. function:: Cursor(connection)